Skip to main content

 Kevin Patra's takeaways:

 1. Jared Goff spearheads Lions to NFC North lead.
 It's not how you start but how you finish.
 Goff and the Lions started horribly but sprinted to the finish in a roller-coaster division bout that lived up to the hype.
-Multiple penalties, a stuffed fake punt, a 34-yard TD allowed, and back-to-back three-and-out saw Detroit build a 10-0 deficit.
+Multiple penalties, a stuffed fake punt, a 34-yard TD allowed and a back-to-back three-and-out saw Detroit build a 10-0 deficit.
 After not earning a first down until the final play of the first quarter, the Lions got rolling.
 Detroit scored touchdowns on four consecutive possessions to flip a double-digit deficit on its head.
-Jahmyr Gibbs blazed his way for a 45-yard TD, and Goff divebombed the Vikings' defense.
+Jahmyr Gibbs blazed his way for a 45-yard TD, and Goff divebombed the Vikings defense.
 The quarterback was sublime in the pocket, completing his first 15 passes and 22 of 25 for 280 yards and two TDs.
 He took four sacks but performed splendidly against Brian Flores' blitz-happy D. The Vikings blitzed Goff on a season-high 55.2% of his dropbacks.
 He completed 13 of 15 such passes for 163 yards and a touchdown (+11.2% CPOE), per Next Gen Stats.
 Stepping through a would-be Jonathan Greenard sack to drop a dime downfield was probably Goff's best play of the day.
 Pressure is usually the QB's kryptonite, but he didn't look bothered in the least in Minnesota.
-With the game on the line, the QB made the right reads and then ripped a ball to Amon-Ra St. Brown to set up the game-winning Jake Bailey field goal.
+With the game on the line, the QB made the right reads and then ripped a ball to Amon-Ra St. Brown to set up the game-winning Jake Bates field goal.
 Goff has dominated for the third consecutive game after a wobbly start to the season.
 When he's on point, few can keep pace with the Lions.

 2. Vikings offense took advantage early, but faltered late.
 Sam Darnold had his worst day in Minnesota.
 Mind you, it wasn't horrific, but the QB left yards on the field in a close game.
-He missed a wide-open Aaron Jones on an interception, took a sack that forced a field goal, and missed high to Justin Jefferson on the final drive.
+He missed a wide-open Aaron Jones on an interception, took a sack that forced a field goal and missed high to Justin Jefferson on the final drive.
 The Vikings took advantage of the Lions' miscues early, jumping to a 10-point lead.
 But Kevin O'Connell's crew couldn't put the hammer down.
 Two punts and an INT flipped the first half from a celebration in Minnesota to nail-biting.
 Darnold battled back, making big-time throws in the third quarter, but Minnesota's offense stalled twice, settling for field goals.
-After the defense gave them the lead late with a strip-and-score, Minnesota failed to generate a first down that could have salted away most of the clock.
-For much of the season, the Vikings took advantage of opponents' mistakes and leaned on the defense.
-Facing the league's most high-powered offense, Minnesota came up just shy at home.
+After the defense gave them the lead late with a strip-and-score, the Vikings failed to generate a first down that could have salted away most of the clock.
+For much of the season, Minnesota took advantage of opponents' mistakes and leaned on the defense.
+Facing the league's most high-powered offense, the Vikings came up just shy at home.
 They'll get a shot at revenge in Week 18 in Detroit.

 3. Lions defense survives sans Aidan Hutchinson.
 Aaron Glenn's D clearly missed the DPOY candidate's presence.
-At times Darold had all day to throw.
+At times, Darnold had all day to throw.
 But credit the secondary for playing well to force the QB to hold the ball.
 Given that their opponent boasts Jefferson, it's an encouraging sign for the duration of the season.
 In their first game without Hutchinson, the Lions blitzed on 20 of 35 dropbacks (57.1%), their highest rate in a game since defensive coordinator Glenn's first with the Lions (Week 1, 2021).
 The blitz failed to get home in the first three quarters (just four pressures on 14 blitzes), but the Lions generated three sacks and four pressures on six blitzes in the fourth quarter.
 Highlighting Hutch's absence, Detroit edge rushers generated just three pressures on 27 individual pass rushes when they didn't blitz.
 The Lions gave up 383 yards, but when it counted late, they got off the field to give their offense a chance.
 That's the formula Campbell's club will need the rest of the way.

 Next Gen Stats Insight for Lions-Vikings (via NFL Pro): Sam Darnold had most of his production when targeting slot receivers, completing 12 of 13 passes for 190 yards and a TD (a season-high 48.1% of attempts).
 The Lions linebackers allowed all 10 targets to be completed for 46 yards, while slot corner Amik Robertson allowed three receptions for 70 yards and a TD on his three targets in coverage.